jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 </figure>

-Please note that the Seeed Xiao Sense inserts bottom-side facing up, so that the USB port inserts into the electronic case's USB slot.
+Please note that the Seeed Xiao Sense inserts bottom-side facing up, so that the USB port inserts into the electronics case's USB slot.

 The Vibration Motor Board may need minor adjustment to fit properly.
-The vibration disk's orientation might cause wires to extend beyond the board's boundaries, preventing insertion into the electronic case.
+The vibration disk's orientation might cause wires to extend beyond the board's boundaries, preventing insertion into the electronics case.
 Simply lift the vibration disk from the board (it's attached with double-sided adhesive) using the wire cutters or your fingers, reorient it so wires stay within the board dimensions, and press it back down gently to reattach.